jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 -----

 But for security it is always important to consider: who's supervising the supervisors of the supervisors? who might manipulate the supervisor.
-Who will try to go around the supervisor?
+Who might try to go around the supervisor?
 But further security issues are for later.

 -----